-What exactly are plant sterols and can they really lower your LDL or bad cholesterol?
-The Department of Endocrinology, Singapore General Hospital explains.
+What exactly are plant sterols and can products containing them really lower your LDL or bad cholesterol?
+The Department of Endocrinology from Singapore General Hospital (SGH) dishes the truth.

-If you’re conscious about the food products you buy at the supermarket, you probably would have started to notice the words “contains plant sterols” appearing on some of them.
+If you are conscious about the food products you buy at the supermarket, you probably would have started to notice the words “contains plant sterols” appearing on some of them.
 From margarine spreads and even fortified milk for adults, these products claim to help lower your cholesterol.

 Plant sterols and their health effects

 What are plant sterols and how do they reduce your LDL cholesterol?

 Plant sterols are substances that occur naturally in small amounts in many grains, vegetables, fruits, legumes, nuts and seeds.
 On a molecular level, plant sterols look a lot like the cholesterol you get from eating animal products such as meat, chicken, fish, eggs, butter, cheese and whole milk.
 As a result,

 they (plant sterols) may interfere with cholesterol absorption and lower cholesterol levels.

 However, for plant sterols to make any difference to a person’s cholesterol levels, they need to be consumed in large quantities.
 Dr Tan says, “Studies examining the cholesterol-lowering effects of plant sterols contained 2 to 30 times the average amount of plant sterols found in an average Western diet.”

 How much plant sterols should you consume daily?